 - Abnormal muscle function: Muscles supporting the spine can weaken, atrophy, or become tight and go into spasm

 - Abnormal soft tissue function: A rise in temperature from an increase in blood or lymph supply can result in swelling and inflammation.
 Discs can bulge, herniate, tear, or degenerate, and other soft tissues may suffer permanent damage

 - Abnormal function of the spine and body: Bone spurs and other abnormal bony growths attempt to fuse malfunctioning spinal joints.
 This spinal decay, scar tissue, and long-term nerve dysfunction can cause other systems of the body to fail

 As time goes by and a subluxation remains untreated, the spine and surrounding features such as discs can begin to degenerate.
 This degeneration becomes more difficult to reverse as time goes by as the surrounding muscles, nerves and bones begin to adapt to the misalignment and dysfunction.
 The longer this goes on, the more difficult it is and the longer it takes to get your spine back into alignment.
-If you are experiencing pain contact us today to schedule a free consultation.
+If you are experiencing pain contact us today to schedule a free exam and consultation.